camunda/camunda-docs-manual/content/reference/cmmn11/concepts/entry-exit-criteria.md

 When any entry criterion is met, the plan item it is defined for performs the state transition from `AVAILABLE` to `ENABLED`.
 While the plan item is not in state `AVAILABLE`, entry criteria are not relevant.

+Any exit criteria can be met only when the corresponding plan item is in the `ACTIVE` state.
-Similarly, when any exit criterion is met, a plan item performs a state transition from any of the states `AVAILABE`, `ENABLED`, `DISABLED`, or `ACTIVE` to state `TERMINATED`.
+When any exit criterion is met, a plan item performs a state transition from `ACTIVE` to state `TERMINATED`.

 The details of plan item states and transitions are provided in the [Plan Item Lifecycles][lifecycle] section.